berteh/musescore-chordsToNotes/README.md

 # musescore-chordsToNotes

+The [harmony playback feature is now available in MuseScore 3](https://github.com/musescore/MuseScore/pull/5129#issuecomment-601717806), development of this plugin is thus stopped, thanks for you feedback and positive comments in the past.

+# ARCHIVE

 This plugin for [MuseScore 2.0](http://musescore.org/) expands chords annotations into a few notes in voice 4, directly playable by MuseScore.

 No styles, variations, bells or whistles: it's really plain, but does work.

-This plugin is likely to be ported into MuseScore core in the near future... no further plugin development for now.

 ## How-To